evoluhq/evolu/README.md

 Evolu is not P2P software.
 For reliable syncing and backup, there needs to be a server.
 Evolu server is very minimal, and everyone can run their own.
 While it's theoretically possible to have P2P Evolu, I have yet to see a reliable solution.
 It's not only a technical problem; it's an economic problem.
 Someone has to be paid to keep your data safe.
 Evolu provides a free server for testing.
 Soon we will provide a paid server for production usage.

 All table columns except for ID are nullable by default.
 It's not a bug; it's a feature.
 Local-first data are meant to last forever, but schemas evolve.
-This design decision was inspired by GraphQL [nullability](https://graphql.org/learn/best-practices/#nullability) and [versioning](https://graphql.org/learn/best-practices/#versioning) design patterns.
-Evolu provides a handy `filterMap` helper for that.
+This design decision was inspired by GraphQL [nullability](https://graphql.org/learn/best-practices/#nullability) and [versioning](https://graphql.org/learn/best-practices/#versioning).
+Evolu provides a handy `filterMap` helper for queries.

 Evolu has no support for CRDT transactions because CRDT transactions are still in the research phase.
 There are a few proposals, but nothing is usable yet.
 Instead of a half-baked solution, I made a design decision not to implement them.
 Fortunately, it's not a show-stopper.